 1. Digital and Marketing Transformation

-Several businesses are now putting in digital transformation initiatives to address issues like lack of focus on seamlessly integrated strategies, testings, and optimizations.
+Several businesses are now putting in digital transformation initiatives to address issues like a lack of focus on seamlessly integrated strategies, tests, and optimizations.
 To add to that, communication breakdown is also a common problem among digital marketing teams.

 These issues cannot be ignored because they diminish a brand’s opportunity to expand successfully through digital marketing.